 The Honolulu City Council’s Committee on Zoning, Planning and Housing will be taking public testimony on Bill 25, a measure that modernizes Honolulu’s building energy code.
-Please take a moment to submit written testimony today—and attend the hearing next Thursday, July 25th at 9am at Honolulu Hale, if you can.
+Please take a moment to submit written testimony today—and attend the hearing on Thursday, August 22nd at 9am at Honolulu Hale, if you can.

 Blue Planet Foundation is requesting that the EV-ready provision of Bill 25 be amended to require capacity for Level 2 charging (instead of only Level 1) for new multi-family residential.
 We also believe that 100% of new parking stalls should be EV-ready—a requirement that the city of Vancouver already has on the books.